Configure CloudTrail inputs for the Splunk Add-on for AWS

 Before you begin configuring your CloudTrail inputs, be aware of the following behaviors:

-2. If you have multiple AWS regions from which you want to gather CloudTrail data, Amazon Web Services recommends that you configure a trail that applies to all regions in the AWS partition in which you are working.
+- If you have multiple AWS regions from which you want to gather CloudTrail data, the Amazon Web Services best practice is that you can configure a trail that applies to all regions in the AWS partition in which you are working.
 You then set up one CloudTrail input to collect data from the centralized S3 bucket where log files from all the regions are stored.

 Configure a CloudTrail input on the data collection node using one of the following ways: